bigfanjs/art/README.md

 It provides reusable components that makes it as easy as possible to get 2D content on a webpage.
 These components can react to state changes and are able to animate using `@bigfan/art`'s native animation system.

+> **_NOTE:_** _Please note that this is a beta version of the library which is still undergoing development.
+It contains most of the major features, but it's not yet complete and it might have bugs._

 ## Installation

 using npm: npm i @bigfan/art